-Jin Hee Lee is the Senior Deputy Director of Litigation at the NAACP Legal Defense & Educational Fund, Inc. In that capacity, she supervises LDF’s litigation and advocacy activities pertaining to criminal justice, education, and economic justice, and assists the Director of Litigation in the overall management and administration of the entire litigation department.
+Jin Hee Lee is the Senior Deputy Director of Litigation & Director of Strategic Initiatives at the NAACP Legal Defense & Educational Fund, Inc. In that capacity, she supervises LDF’s litigation and advocacy activities pertaining to criminal justice, education, and economic justice, and assists the Director of Litigation in the overall management and administration of the entire litigation department.

 In addition to her supervisory responsibilities, Jin is engaged in various litigation that advances the rights of people of color.
 She is the lead plaintiffs’ attorney in Davis, et al. v.
 City of New York and New York City Housing Authority, a federal class action lawsuit that is part of the court-ordered monitoring of the New York City Police Department (NYPD) and seeks systemic reform of the NYPD’s discriminatory trespass enforcement practices against Black and Latino public housing residents and guests.
 See Davis v.
 City of New York, 296 F.R.D.
 158 (S.D.N.Y.
 2013); Davis v.
 City of New York, 959 F. Supp.
 2d 324 (S.D.N.Y.
 2013); Davis v.
 City of New York, 902 F. Supp.
 2d 405 (S.D.N.Y.
 2012); Davis v.
 City of New York, 898 F. Supp.
 2d 600 (S.D.N.Y.
 2012); Davis v.
 City of New York, 812 F. Supp.
 2d 333 (S.D.N.Y.
 2011).
 She is lead counsel in Reams v.
 Arkansas, in which the death sentence of a young Black man was successfully vacated after raising issues of ineffective assistance of counsel, jury underrepresentation, and jury discrimination.
 2018 Ark.
 324.